drmdrew/syncrets/README.md

 ## syncrets config file

-To faciliate working with multiple vaults syncrets looks for a `syncrets.yml` in the working directory as well as `~/.syncrets/syncrets.yml`.
+To faciliate working with multiple vaults, syncrets looks for a `syncrets.yml` configuration file in the working directory as well as `~/.syncrets/syncrets.yml`.
 Here is an example:

 ```